-Yulia Eitan has served as head of the Employment Administration for Special Populations at the Ministry of Labor, Social Affairs and Social Services since February 2018.
+Yulia Eitan has served as head of the Diversity in Employment Administration for Special Populations at the Ministry of Labor, Social Affairs and Social Services since February 2018.

 SII: Please briefly describe your work